pixop/video-compare/README.md

 -------

 This tool was created by Jon Frydensbjerg (email: jon@pixop.com).
-The code is mainly based on the execellent video player GitHub project: https://github.com/pockethook/player
+The code is mainly based on the excellent video player GitHub project: https://github.com/pockethook/player

 Many thanks to the FFmpeg and SDL2 authors.